 Crab Apple Jelly

-Delicious crab apple jelly is perfect for the beginner preserver.
+This delicious crab apple jelly recipe is perfect for the beginner preserver.
 Traditionally served with pork, this traditional treat is equally good on toast.

 - crab apples - (see recipe for quantities)